carbonblack/cb-infoblox-connector/README.md

     * `carbonblack_streaming_host` : Set to the IP/DNS name of the Cb server
     * `carbonblack_streaming_username` : Set to `RabbitMQUser` from `/etc/cb/cb.conf`
     * `carbonblack_streaming_password` : Set to `RabbitMQPassword` from `/etc/cb/cb.conf  `
+* **Infoblox Cloud API**: These configuration options are required if the 'use_cloud_api' configuration option has been enabled
+    * `api_route` : Set to the api route for DNS events from infoblox: "https://csp.infoblox.com/api/threats/v1/dns_event"
+    * `api_token` : Set to the authentication token from Infoblox ATC
+    * `rest_poll_interval` : controls polling frequency defaults to 5 minutes

 ## Actions

 The Infoblox connector will take a configurable set of actions based on each DNS alert received from Infoblox.